ProjectIgnis/CardScripts/MODERNIZING.md

 ## Remove `if tc` check from targetting effects unless it's mandatory

-Effects that target should always have access to the target in the operation, unless something wents wrong.
+Effects that target should always have access to the target in the operation, unless something goes wrong.
 By using `if tc` that is obscured and might cause misinteractions that can be missed, as script errors might not be generated.
 Such check should be only kept in cards that are mandatory trigger effects (where the target might not exist) and only the IsRelateToEffect should be used.
 Example:
 Change:
 ```lua
 local tc=Duel.GetFirstTarget()